ReDetection/bathroom-light/README.md

 ![Breadboard](schematics/schematics_bb.png)

-## "I have no another microcontroller!", "I have Arduino board instead"... ##
+## "I have another microcontroller!", "I have Arduino board instead"... ##

 It's okay.
 This code was initially written for Arduino Nano and later moved to single ATMega328 processor.
 Just change pins definition and you're done.
 It should be even compatible with ATTiny processors.